musellix/formation-nestjs/README.md

 This option, when set to true, is going to cause type to take a look at the str7ucture of all your differents entities and then automatically update the structure of your database
 Never run that synchronize feture of true in a production.
 Use Migration

+9 - Creating and Saving Data

+In the service file
+@Injectable()
+export class UsersService {
+    constructor(@InjectRepository(User) private repository: Repository<User>) {}
+}

+Repository<User> : The type of repository is a Repository and we applied a generic type to it of User
+@InjectRepository(User) : This is a little bit of an aid to the dependency injection system that we need the user repository.
+This is because the dependency injection system does not play nicely with generics